rvrebcev/near-development-101/content/near101_chapter_1.md

 ```

 #### `assembly/tsconfig.json`
-We create the `assembly/tsconfig.json` file in our `assembly` directory.
+We create an `assembly` directory and the `assembly/tsconfig.json` file inside it.
 This file aims to specify compiler options and root level files that are necessary to compile TypeScript projects.

 The `tsconfig.json` file needs to be in the root directory of the TypeScript project.
 ```javascript=